yunimoo/elichika/README.md

 - Archiving and hosting database / assets
 - General and specific knowledges about the game

-Even more special thanks for the specific individuals (in no particular order):
+Even more special thanks for the specific individuals or groups (in no particular order):

 - YumeMichi for original elichika.
-- triangle for informations and scripts to encode/decode database, and for patching the ios clients.
+- triangle for informations and scripts to encode/decode database, for patching the ios clients, and for daily theater logs.
+- [SIFAStheatre](https://twitter.com/SIFAStheatre) and [Idol Story](https://twitter.com/idoldotst) for Daily theater English tranlation and for the original Japanese transcript.
 - ethan for hosting various resource and hosting a public testing server.
 - rayfirefirst, cppo for various cryptographic keys.
 - tungnotpunk for ios client and help with network structure.